matovu-farid/Pearl-of-Africa-tour/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Capstone
+My capstone project for HTML and CSS module

 ## Description
-The project is a website for the Pearl of Africa tour which is organised annually and brings together tourists from all over the world.
+For my capstone project, I chose to use an imaginary fictitious event held in Uganda called the Pearl of Africa tour.
+The project proposes that The Pearl of Africa tour is held annually and it would bring together tourists from all over the world to Uganda.
+It would feature tours to the best game parks in Uganda at no cost.
+The website is responsive and looks good on all types of screens.
+It is built with HTML and CSS.

 ![screenshot](./assets/screenshot.png)